Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Conclusion and perspectives

-In this work, we extended the dendriform algebraic perspective on the free, boolean and monotone moment-cumulant relations to bifree, biBoolean and bimonotone moment-cumulant relations.
-To achieve this, we leverage an idea latent in \cite{ebrahimi2020operads} abridged as follows: there exists a certain coDendriform structure on noncrossing partitions which, when restricted to ``sticks'' (partitions into singletons) yields the coDendriform coalgebra introduced in \cite{ebrahimi2015cumulants}.
-This former coDendriform structure stems from a certain composition rule, formalized using the theory of operads, between noncrossing partitions, \emph{the gap insertion operad} in which a partitition is inserted into an other by ``placing'' blocks inbetween two consecutive elements of the latter.
-In this work, this gap-insertion operations are extended to noncrossing bipartitions and we chose for inputs gaps between two consecutive elements for a standard order coming with any bipartition.
-Formalizing, we were lead to introduce: \begin{enumerate}[1.] \item a set of shaded noncrossing bipartitions, following the terminology introduced in \cite{charlesworth2015combinatorics}, that are bipartitions with one pointed block acting as a placeholder, \item a Möbius category $\SWc$ whose morphisms (we call them translucent words) index sets of objects (e.g. shaded noncrossing bipartitions and incomplete words) we compose. \item To formalize compositions and following \cite{content1980categories}, we defined a certain tensor product $\overt$ on $\icsw$. \item Additionally, we showed that this category supports an additional semigroupal product $\ominus$ compatible with $\overt$, see Proposition \ref{prop:exchange}. \item We defined a double monoid $\mathcal{W}$ in $\icsw$ supported by incomplete words also equipped with a certain coDendriform structure (after internalization to the incidence category of $\SWc$ of this notion) compatible with the horizontal composition. \item We proved finally that inside the convolution monoid of linear functionals on $\mathcal{W}$ sit two groups and their corresponding Lie algebras (defined in \Cref{sec:momentscumulantsrelations}) among which a subset of the group of horizontal characters of $(\mathcal{W},\hpIWc)$.
-This latter is equipped with three exponentials encoding the bifree, biBoolean and bimonotone moment-cumulant relations. \end{enumerate}
+In this work, we extended the shuffle-algebraic perspective on the free, boolean, and monotone moment-cumulant relations to bifree, biBoolean, and bimonotone moment-cumulant relations.
+To achieve this, we leverage an idea latent in \cite{ebrahimi2020operads} abridged as follows.
+There exists a certain unshuffle structure on noncrossing partitions which, when restricted to ``sticks'' (partitions into singletons) yields the unshuffle coalgebra introduced in \cite{ebrahimi2015cumulants}.
+That former unshuffle structure stems from a certain composition rule, formalized using the theory of operads, between noncrossing partitions, \emph{the gap insertion operad} in which a partition is inserted into another by ``placing'' blocks in between two consecutive elements of the latter.
+In the current work, these gap-insertion operations are extended to noncrossing bipartitions and we chose inputs gaps between two consecutive elements for a necklace order coming with any bipartition.
+Formalizing, we were led to introduce: \begin{enumerate}\itemsep=0pt \item a set of shaded noncrossing bipartitions, following the terminology introduced in \cite{charlesworth2015combinatorics}, that are bipartitions with one-pointed block acting as a placeholder, \item a M\"obius category $\SWc$ whose morphisms (we call them translucent words) index sets of objects (e.g. shaded noncrossing bipartitions and incomplete words) we compose. \item To formalize compositions and following \cite{content1980categories}, we defined a certain tensor product $\overt$ on $\icsw$. \item Additionally, we showed that this category supports an additional semigroupal product $\ominus$ compatible with $\overt$, see Proposition \ref{prop:exchange}. \item We defined a double monoid $\mathcal{W}$ in $\icsw$ supported by incomplete words also equipped with a certain unshuffle structure (after internalization to the incidence category of $\SWc$ of this notion) compatible with the horizontal composition. \item We proved finally that inside the convolution monoid of linear functionals on $\mathcal{W}$ sit two groups and their corresponding Lie algebras (defined in Section~\ref{sec:momentscumulantsrelations}) among which a subset of the group of horizontal characters of $\big(\mathcal{W},\hpIWc\big)$.
+This latter is equipped with three exponentials encoding the bifree, biBoolean, and bimonotone moment-cumulant relations. \end{enumerate}